Our risk management and healthcare compliance software can help you meet your compliance and security needs.

-Manage any federal, state and local compliance regulation
+Manage any federal, state and local compliance regulation.

-Manage your clients by exception with extensive filters, automated alerts, and notifications
+Manage your clients by exception with extensive filters, automated alerts and notifications.

-This is a Business Associate Agreement / Contract Addendum template for the requirements of the HITECH Act of 2009 in Microsoft Word format.
+This is a HIPAA Business Associate Agreement / Contract Addendum template for the requirements of the HITECH Act of 2009 in Microsoft Word format.
 Use it as a starting point and customize to meet the requirements for your business associates agreements.HIPAA Privacy and Security Proactive Audits Tool Kit

 Contains recommended HIPAA Privacy and Security audits that your organization should consider implementing for policies & procedures, proactive information system activity review, and facility walk throughs.HIPAA Facility Security Walkthrough Checklist